basbiezemans/hacker-news/README.md

 2. Install the required packages with Composer.

-3. Create a new MySQL database named `hackernews`.

-4. Use the SQL dump in the `/data` folder to populate the database.

-5. Edit the file `/config/db-options.yml-example` and rename it to `db-options.yml`.

-6. Configure your [web server](https://silex.symfony.com/doc/2.0/web_servers.html) to redirect all requests to `index.php` in the webroot.
+3. Configure your [web server](https://silex.symfony.com/doc/2.0/web_servers.html) to redirect all requests to `index.php` in the webroot.